-REGENCY's primary property-owning vehicle is Regency Centers, L.P., of which REGENCY is the general partner.
-From time to time, REGENCY acquires properties through Regency Centers, L.P. in exchange for limited partnership interests.
-This acquisition structure may permit certain tax deferral advantages to limited partners who contribute properties to the partnership.
+Regency's primary property-owning vehicle is Regency Centers, L.P., of which Regency is the general partner.
+From time to time, Regency acquires properties through Regency Centers, L.P. in exchange for limited partnership interests.
+This acquisition structure may permit limited partners who contribute properties to the partnership to defer some, if not all, of the income tax that they would incur if they sold the property.

 Properties contributed to Regency Centers, L.P. may have unrealized gain attributable to the difference between the fair market value and adjusted tax basis in such properties prior to contribution.
 As a result, the sale of such properties could cause adverse tax consequences to the limited partners who contributed the properties.
 Generally, Regency Centers, L.P. has no obligation to consider the tax consequences of its actions to any limited partner.
-However, Regency Centers, L.P. may acquire properties in the future subject to material restrictions designed to minimize the adverse tax consequences to the limited partners who contribute the properties.
-These restrictions could significantly reduce REGENCY's flexibility to manage its assets.
+However, Regency Centers, L.P. may acquire properties in the future subject to material restrictions on refinancing or resale designed to minimize the adverse tax consequences to the limited partners who contribute the properties.
+These restrictions could significantly reduce Regency's flexibility to manage its assets by preventing it from reducing mortgage debt or selling a property when such a transaction might be in Regency's best interests in order to reduce interest costs or dispose of an under-performing property.